Using Skupper Podman

 See Podman socket activation for information about enabling this endpoint.

-1. Set your session to use Skupper podman:
+1. Set your session to use Skupper Podman:

 $ export SKUPPER_PLATFORM=podman